|Real Name||Ranbir Raj Kapoor|

 - Legendary singers Manna Dey and Mukesh gave voice to his songs.
 At the moment of Mukesh’s death, he said that he lost his voice.

 - For his famous movies Awaara (1951) and Boot Polish (1954), he was chosen a nominee (two times) for the grand prize of ‘Palme d’Or’ at the Cannes Film Festival in France.
+Also, his performance in Awaara was listed among the top 10 greatest performances of all time by Time magazine.

 - For his film Jagte Raho in 1956, he got the Crystal Globe award at the Karlovy Vary International Film Festival (Karlovy Vary, Czech Republic).